-FundRock is a Climate Reporting Entity pursuant to the provisions of the Financial Markets Conduct Act 2013, as modified by the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021.
-Climate-related disclosures for the Funds will be prepared in accordance with Actearoa New Zealand Climate Standards issued by External Reporting Board and will be available at the Climate-Related Disclosures Register.
+The Manager is a Climate Reporting Entity pursuant to the provisions of the FMCA, as modified by the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021.
+Climate-related disclosures for the Funds were prepared in accordance with Aotearoa New Zealand Climate Standards issued by External Reporting Board and are available at the Climate-Related Disclosures Register.

 The impacts of climate change have a high degree of uncertainty associated with them.
-FundRock and the investment manager have used and will continue to use scenario analysis and climate-related metrics (such as carbon emissions) to identify, assess, and monitor climate-related risks and opportunities for the Funds.
+FundRock and the Investment Manager have used and will continue to use scenario analysis and climaterelated metrics (such as carbon emissions) to identify, assess, and monitor climate-related risks and opportunities for the Funds.
 FundRock has not attempted to quantify the impacts (or expected impacts) of said risks and opportunities because this poses substantial technical challenges; nonetheless, FundRock understands that the impacts may be significant.

-For more details on climate-related risks and opportunities for the Funds and how FundRock manages them, please refer to the Climate-Related Statements
+For more details on climate-related risks and opportunities for the Funds and how FundRock manages them, please refer to the Climate-Related Statements.